 Finally, the herbaceous fynbos of the Cape Floral Kingdom burst forth and flourished.
 Eponymous to the Cederberg Mountains, primeval African Cedars proliferated.
 Abundant herds and wildlife of all descriptions shared the land with an ancient people, the Bushman.
 They left us a legacy of mystical rock art depicting their dreamscapes, and the abundance of life surrounding them.

 Sadly, the plentiful herds gave way to farms and agriculture, and the Bushman population dwindled to extinction.
 Yet, in homage to the beauty and enduring spirit this land has imparted to its inhabitants, Bushmans Kloof has a deep commitment to give back.
-We’re passionate about the protection and re-introduction of indigenous species, and our rigorous conservation practices have ensured our place as a South African Natural Heritage Site within the Cape Floral kingdom, a UNESCO World Heritage Site.
+We’re passionate about the protection and re-introduction of indigenous species, and our rigorous conservation practices have ensured our place as a South African Natural Heritage Site within the Cape Floral kingdom.